dis70rt/dis70rt/README.md

 # ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Arial+Black&color=%23BABABA&size=30&vCenter=true&lines=Hi%2C+there!+%F0%9F%91%8B+I'm+Saikat)
-*I'm a 19 year old college student from India 🇮🇳, passionate about developing and learning new things.<br>
-Apart from Computer Science and technology 👨‍💻, I also love Mathematics📏*
+*I am a 19-year-old college student currently studying at IIT BHU Varanasi in India.
+My passion lies in both the realms of Computer Science and technology 👨‍💻, as well as the captivating world of Mathematics📏.*